heliotech/misc_daily-document/about.md

 # daily-document

-*daily-document* is a small web application in the form of dynamic webpage, containing information about current date.
+*daily-document* is a small web application in the form of a dynamic webpage, containing information about current date.

 Additionally it displays data to remember/memorize, supplied from a json file.